xingchen0123/xingchen0123.github.io/index.md

 - BHP-PKU Carbon Capture, Use and Storage Research[[Link](https://www.nsd.pku.edu.cn/ccus/ccus/project/271707.htm)]

 ## Working in Progress
-- "Free riding and promotion: how border effect of pollution influences promotion tournament in a multitasking context" with Hanchen Jiang and Jiaheng Ling.
+- "Negotiation to Promotion: How Heterogeneous Environmental Targets Affect Promotion Tournament in a Multitasking Context" with Hanchen Jiang and Jiaheng Ling.
 - "Counterfactual thinking and public attitude toward risk policies—— the case of covid-19" with Jianhua Xu and Jiakun Zheng.
 - "Land Reform, Consultative Democracy and Political Trust: Evidence from China's Collective Forest Tenure Reform" with Yuanyuan Yi.
 - "Economic Efficiency, Abatement Cost and Environmental Tax for Firms in China: A Shadow Price Approach" with Xuan Wang, Tianyang Xi and Jintao Xu.